Next Start Date January 8

 At Shawnee State, we want those who have served our country to get the education they deserve.
 As a veteran or current member of the U.S. military, you can receive federal and state educational benefits through the VA, and we will provide you with guidance and support throughout your online education.

-The graduate certificate in mathematical science provides the credential required to teach Ohio’s College Credit Plus, dual credit, community college, or college-level mathematics in Ohio and many other states.
+In addition to a prior master’s degree in a content other than mathematical sciences or a related field, the Graduate Certificate in Mathematical Sciences provides the requirements to teach Ohio’s College Credit Plus, dual credit, community college, or college-level mathematics in Ohio and many other states.
 Possible career options include:

 Career and salary information from the Bureau of Labor Statistics and Payscale.com.